-[Comment: For dates and availability of material incorporated by reference in this rule, see paragraph (PP) in rule 4501-7-01 of the Administrative Code.]
+[Comment: For dates and availability of material incorporated by reference in this rule, see paragraph ( SS) in rule 4501-7-01 of the Administrative Code.]

 (A) All driver training courses for beginning drivers, who are between the ages of fifteen years and six months of age and eighteen years of age, must meet the following requirements:

 (1) Except as provided in rule 4501-7-06 of the Administrative Code for a medically based hospital or rehabilitation facility that offers instruction for persons with a disability and online providers, enterprises that provide driver training shall provide both the classroom and behind-the-wheel instruction;

 (2) No behind-the-wheel instruction shall be given to a student who does not hold and carry a valid temporary permit or operator's license.
 No driver shall be given behind-the-wheel instruction using a permit or license which has expired or which has been suspended or revoked